I Married Dora: Series finale

 The show had low ratings and was canceled halfway into its only season.
-The final episode ended with a scene, known as "breaking the fourth wall", that ranked number 49 on TVLand's list of The 100 Most Unexpected TV Moments.
+The final episode ended with a scene breaking the fourth wall, that ranked number 49 on TVLand's list of The 100 Most Unexpected TV Moments.
 Peter received a two-year job offer in Bahrain and the final scene featured him boarding a plane headed overseas, leaving Dora and his children behind despite their pleas.
 A few moments later, Peter reappeared:

 Peter: Hold on, hold on.
 Calm down here.